basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 ## Connecting Our Data Model to Riak

 First, we need to create a bucket type suited for maps, i.e. with the `datatype` property set to `map`.
-More on that can be found in the [[Using Bucket Types]] tutorial.
+More on that can be found in the tutorial on [[using bucket types]].

-Once the bucket type is ready (we'll name the bucket type `map_bucket` for our purposes here), we need to create a client to connect to Riak.
+Once the bucket type is ready (we'll name the bucket type `maps` for our purposes here), we need to create a client to connect to Riak.
 For this tutorial, we'll use `localhost` as our host and `8087` as our [[protocol buffers|PBC API]] port:

 ```ruby
 $client = Riak::Client.new(:host => 'localhost', :pb_port => 8087)